 DIY Methods to Get Rid of Earwigs

-In some circumstances, earwigs can actually be beneficial to your garden since they eat aphids.
+In some circumstances, earwigs can actually benefit your garden since they eat aphids.
 However, if they become destructive to your plants, or if they infest your home, try the following methods to get rid of them.

 If the earwigs are in your yard, repellent measures may be enough to get rid of them.
 First, do your best to minimize both food sources and hiding places.